Mohammed-Usman/ecommerce-admin/README.md

 - **Relationships**:
   - Each sale item is associated with a particular sale.
   - Each sale item represents a product sold from the `products` table.

+### Inserting dummy data

+SQL queries for inserting dummy data can be found at the root level of this project
+named: dummy_data.txt

 ## Conclusion